rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/ReceivingSample.md

 </soap:Envelope>
 ```

-If the receiver has any problem with the message in receiving process, the server need to send an InboundResponse with an error that can indicate we have a problem and the message will not be processed.
+If the receiver has any problem with the message in receiving process, the server needs to send an InboundResponse with an error that can indicate we have a problem and the message will not be processed.

 These problems can be an unknown partner at that server, problems with the message format, problems with the Authorization, with the certificate, with the signature etc.